 These versatile vegetables contain high levels of potassium, manganese, magnesium, phosphorous, zinc, and iron, in addition to an impressive range of vitamins, including vitamin B, C, E, and K, as well as high levels of fiber and some protein.
 They’re great in soups, stir-frys, and casseroles.
 Harvest season: October to April.

 Pears are mild, crunchy, and sweet with a fibrous center.
-They are a good source of minerals such as copper, iron, potassium, manganese an, magnesium as well as B-complex vitamins such as folates, riboflavin and pyridoxine (vitamin B-6).
-They’re also rich in important antioxidants, flavonoids and dietary fiber.
+They are a good source of minerals such as copper, iron, potassium, manganese and, magnesium as well as B-complex vitamins such as folates, riboflavin, and pyridoxine (vitamin B-6).
+They’re also rich in important antioxidants, flavonoids, and dietary fiber.
 Harvest season: August to February.